nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Advanced-KF-Portal-Queries/KF_13_SavingQueries.md

 ![](../images-kf/KF_saveset2.png "Name participants set")

-The saved set will be added to the "My Participants Sets" panel on the portal Dashboard:
+The saved set will be added to the <span class="highlight_txt">My Participants Sets</span> panel on the portal Dashboard:

 ![](../images-kf/KF_saveset3.png "Dashboard saved participants sets")

 The saved participants set are useful if you want to add this particular list of participants to a query.
 Remember that if new data is added to the portal, the saved set will not be updated.
-To include new participants between 0-5 years old, we'd have to redo the "Age at Diagnosis" filter.
+To include new participants between 0-5 years old, we'd have to redo the <span class="highlight_txt">Age at Diagnosis</span> filter.

-On the Explore Data page, clear all the filters in the query by clicking the garbage can icon and “Delete”.
-Now select "My sets", use the dropdown menu to select the set ("age0to5"), and click "Add to query":
+On the Explore Data page, clear all the filters in the query by clicking the garbage can icon and <span class="highlight_txt">Delete</span>.
+Now select <span class="highlight_txt">My sets</span>, use the dropdown menu to select the set ("age0to5"), and click <span class="highlight_txt">Add to query</span>:

 ![](../images-kf/KF_saveset4.png "My sets filter")

-And there it is, but now, instead of saying "Age at Diagnosis", it says the filter is for "Participant ID is any" of "age0to5":
+And there it is, but now, instead of saying "Age at Diagnosis", it says the filter is for "Participant ID is any of age0to5":

 ![](../images-kf/KF_saveset5.png "Participants ID query")